TiansiGu/Terraform-Ubuntu/README.md

 ```

 ## Create a custom AWS AMI using Packer
-Check if packer is installed on your machine:
+Check if you already have packer installed on your machine:
 ```
 % packer
 ```
-If it is not, run the following commands to install packer:
+If not, run the following commands to install packer:
 ```
 % brew tap hashicorp/tap
 % brew install hashicorp/tap/packer